kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 #SBATCH --time=             # How long you want to use the resources
 #SBATCH --nodes=            # How many processors; typically 1
 #SBATCH --ntasks=           # How many cores on the processor
-#SBATCH --account=          # CPU hours are monitored and charged
+#SBATCH --account=          # Resource use is monitored and charged

 Optional
 #SBATCH --mail-type=ALL     # Notify when job starts/ends/fails.
 Options: ALL, NONE, BEGIN, END, FAIL, REQUEUE